equinor/terraform-baseline/README.md

 - The `prevent_destroy` [lifecycle meta-argument](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle) should be used sparingly.
 A [`CanNotDelete` lock](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources) should be used instead.

+- The repository should be added as a project in [this](https://app.snyk.io/org/cyclops-qou) Snyk organization.

 ## Module Library

 The latest version of the following modules have been created using ETB: